 This cloth is one of three textiles, originally owned by J. H. Swainson, an agent for the Liverpool firm Pinnock & Co., who traded with Benin merchants in the 1890s.
 The three textiles (1981.388.1-3) were presented to the museum in 1981 by Peter Karpinski, who acquired them from his great aunt Flo, Swainson’s daughter.
 The cloth is made of plain weave in hand-spun cotton and indigo dyed stripes.
 The regular, narrow, indigo and plain warp stipes have fringes at both ends.
 Textiles were a major item of trade in the Edo Kingdom for centuries.
 There was a flourishing trade in cloth with European merchant mariners by the mid-seventeenth century.
 Dutch merchants at this time recognized two main types of cloth made in the Edo Kingdom which brought them a profitable resale on the western coast of Africa.
 They exchanged the blue and white striped variety for gold on the coast of present day Ghana.
-They exchanged plain blue ones for ivory and human captives on the coasts of Gabon and Angola (see Alan Ryder 1969, p.93-4).
+They exchanged plain blue ones for ivory and human captives on the coasts of Gabon and Angola (see Alan Ryder (1969), Benin and The Europeans 1485-1897, London and Harlow: Longmans. p.93-4).